 Locals showed him love and appreciation on the platform with over 100,000 likes and over 1,000 comments.
 Fellow activist and 2019’s Time’s Person of the Year Gret Thunberg even responded to the post to congratulate him.

 California’s first Latino U.S. Senator Alex Palladilla also tweeted about the accomplishment saying, “This is what hometown heroism looks like.
 Thank you, @edgarrmcgregor.”

-When asked about why he took on this huge challenge McGregor responded with a Twitter post showcasing the incredible landscape.
-No further explanation needed.
+When asked about why he took on this colossal challenge, McGregor responded with a Twitter post showcasing the incredible landscape.
+No further explanation is needed.

-He posted about his daily cleanup journey using the hashtag #EarthCleanUp and encourages his 18,000 plus followers to do the same.
-It is, after all, a socially distanced activity that can bring the community together.
-This has definitely inspired us to head up with bags to fill with litter on our next hike, we hope it inspires you to do the same.
+He posts about his cleanup journey using the hashtag #EarthCleanUp and encourages his 32,700-plus followers to do the same.
+This has definitely inspired us to head up with bags to fill with litter on our next hike.
+We hope it inspires you to do the same.

 Feature Image: Edgar Mcgregor via Twitter